Fhixa/JetNinja/README.md

 ## Usage

-Once JetNinja is running, follow these instructions to generate trial accounts for JetBrain IDEs:
+Once JetNinja is running, follow these instructions to generate trial accounts for JetBrains IDEs:

 1. Follow the prompts and provide any required information.
 2. Voila!
-JetNinja will generate a trial account for your chosen JetBrain IDE.
+JetNinja will generate a trial account for all the JetBrain IDE.

 ## Contributing